nNoidea/Peekaboo/README.md

 **How it works:**

-1. Commit your changes → version is handled based on commit message
+1. Commit your changes → version is handled based on `VERSION` env var
 2. Push to `main`
 3. GitHub Actions builds and creates/replaces release for that version